unibg-seclab/aesmix/README.md

 ## python wrapper

 The python wrapper based on cffi can be found in the `python` directory.
-Please check the file `python/example.py` to understand how to use the library.
-The python wrapper requires the dynamic library `libaesmix` to be available in your system.
-Follow the installation steps before using the python library.

-To run the example (after installing the library in your system), you can `cd` to the `python` directory and then run:

-    make run

-The mixing phase is implemented in C (fast), whereas the slicing phase is implemented in python (not so fast).

-Since the slicing phase is only involved in file management and can be speed up easily with ad-hoc file management, if you need to benchmark the solution, we suggest to only benchmark the mixing phase.
+The python implementation contains the slicing phase based on the `libaesmix` library and the key regression mechanism.

+Please refer to the `README.md` file contained in the `python` directory for more details.